ucb-152/lab6/README.md

 ### Prizes:
 The prizes for the best performing `conv2d` kernels are as follows:
 - 1st Place: $200 Amazon gift card
-- 2nd-4th Place: $100 Amazon gift card
+- 2nd-5th Place: $100 Amazon gift card
-- Amazon Echo Show
+- 6th-nth Place: An Amazon Echo Show
+TODO: replace n

 Now that you are excited to win some prizes, lets get into the task!